spinnaker/dcd-spec/README.md

 * Configurations can inject new stages or groups of stages into the final pipeline graph with keywords `before`, `after`, `first` and `last`.

-# handlebars templating & render lifecycle
+# handlebars templating

 For greater control over templates, handlebars is offered within string values of templates. handlebars templating is only allowed in string values so that the JSON transport can always be valid.
 The results of a handlebars template can and often will result in non-string values (even object graphs).

-You will see later both stages and modules support conditional logic for their inclusion via the `when` stanza.
+You will see later both stages support conditional logic for their inclusion via the `when` stanza.
 Not providing a conditional evaluates to always `true`, or always included.
 The following operators are supported:

 * `if_eq VARIABLE VALUE`: Returns true if `VARIABLE` is equal to `VALUE`